 As the Cut-Off Date has passed for claims to be determined under the Schemes, in the December 2018 judgment, the Supreme Court has:

-In light of the Supreme Court judgments received on the shareholders entitlements, the Liquidators and Scheme Administrators have commenced the process of communicating via circulars posted on 2 April 2019 to shareholders who purchased shares in HIH Insurance on or after 25 August 1999, informing them of their entitlements and potential damages claims, if any.
+In light of the Supreme Court judgments received on the shareholders entitlements, the Liquidators and Scheme Administrators have now admitted and paid the claims of shareholders in accordance with the Supreme Court judgments.

 Copies of the Supreme Court judgments handed down in December 2018 regarding the treatment and entitlements of the remaining shareholders are available on the NSW Caselaw website at www.caselaw.nsw.gov.au.